operasoftware/devopera/src/articles/_posts/2015-07-24-making-animated-themes.md

 - **Background**: File name of the image that goes behind Speed Dial.
 - **Position**: Position of the start page image — optional, any CSS keyword for position: `left`, `top`, `right`, `bottom`, `center`.
 - **First Frame Image**: An image of the first frame of the video.
 This is usefull as a fallback image in case the video takes a bit of lag-time to come up.
-(Note: This fallback image will automatically created by the server if you have upload your animated theme to the [Opera add-ons catalog](https://addons.opera.com), so you only really need to mention this if you don't plan to share your animated theme through the [add-ons catalog](https://addons.opera.com).)
+(Note: This fallback image will automatically created by the server if you have upload your animated theme to the [Opera add-ons catalog](https://addons.opera.com), so you only really need to mention this if you don't plan to share your animated theme through the [add-ons catalog](https://addons.opera.com)).
+This is available on Opera 35 and above.

 The `[Web UI Pages]` section lists the things needed for the other web UI pages.
 For example, the the downloads, settings, and extension management pages.